Cybergroup-Research/ignite-docs/docs/jsonata/jsonata-node.md

 ## Introduction

-Ignite JSONata node is used to extract meaningful/customized data from your input JSON and JSONata query.
-Based on the JSONata query passed to the ignite JSONata node, it will return the result in JSON structure.
+An Ignite JSONata node is used to extract meaningful/customized data from your input JSON and JSONata query.
+Based on the JSONata query passed to the Ignite JSONata node, it will return the result in JSON structure.

 ## How to use

 Drag and drop an "inject" node to inject a message into a flow.
-Use templates node, define your JSON and JSONata query and connect it to "inject" node.
-Connect template node with "ignite-jsonata" node and connect it to the debug node to get the value of resultant data from "jsonataResult" field.
+Use a template node, define your JSON and JSONata query and connect it to an "inject" node.
+Connect a template node with an "ignite-jsonata" node and connect it to the debug node to get the value of resultant data from the "jsonataResult" field.

 ### Example